National Visa Center Meeting with the American Immigration Lawyers Association (AILA)December 22, 2015

 The United States will begin issuing visas in accordance with a new reciprocal arrangement on November 12, 2014.
 Chinese applicants who qualify for a B-category nonimmigrant visa (NIV) may now be issued multiple-entry visas for up to 10 years for business and tourist travel.
 Qualified Chinese students and exchange visitors and their dependents who qualify for F, M, or J-category visas are now eligible for multiple-entry visas valid for up to five years or the length of their program.
 U.S. citizens eligible for Chinese short term business and tourist visas should also receive multiple-entry visas valid for up to 10 years, while qualified U.S. students may receive student residency permits valid up to five years, depending on the length of their educational program.
 Please review our FAQs for more information.

-The Department of State’s authority to issue Special Immigrant Visas (SIVs) to Afghan nationals under section 602(b) of the Afghan Allies Protection Act of 2009, as amended, is limited to 3,000 visas for Afghan principal applicants in Fiscal Year 2014.
-We expect that these visas will all be issued by July 2014.
+The Department of State’s authority to issue Special Immigrant Visas (SIVs) to Afghan nationals under section 602(b) of the Afghan Allies Protection Act of 2009, as amended, was extended.
+1,000 SIVs, in addition to the 3,000 visas for Afghan principal applicants originally allocated for use in Fiscal Year 2014, may be issued until December 31, 2014.
+We expect that these visas will all be issued before that date.
 We welcome action by Congress to extend this program.
 We are making arrangements to quickly resume issuances of SIVs to Afghan principal applicants if more visas are allocated.